Ed-Whyatt/cotswold-book-and-movie-club-ms2/README.md

 3. Small Movie App Page Wireframe - [view](documentation/wireframes/club-small-movie-wf.png)
 4. Small Contact Page Wireframe - [view](documentation/wireframes/club-small-contact-wf.png)
 # Features
-Am I Responsive has been used for the responsie image at the top of README.md you can view there website below.
+Am I Responsive has been used for the responsie image at the top of README.md you can view there website below and interatct with this project on each device.
 -   ### Responsive on all devices - [view](https://ui.dev/amiresponsive?url=https://ed-whyatt.github.io/cotswold-book-and-movie-club-ms2/)

 ## Interactive elements.
 NO LINKS YET !!!!!!